2023 Best Visual & Performing Arts Schools in Michigan

 Top 10 Best Visual & Performing Arts Schools

-Our analysis found Michigan State University to be the best school for visual and performing arts students who want to pursue a degree in Michigan.
-Michigan State is a fairly large public school located in the small city of East Lansing.
+Our 2023 rankings named Michigan State University the best school in Michigan for visual and performing arts students.
+Michigan State is a very large public school located in the small city of East Lansing.

 After completing their degree, visual and performing arts graduates from Michigan State carry an average student debtload of $28,422.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $389.